zeebe-io/enhancements/ZEP000-prevent-ood.md

 # Motivation
 [motivation]: #motivation

 Zeebe brokers compacts the event log periodically to free up the disk space.
-An event from the log can be removed only if it is processed, exported and a snapshot incuding the results of that event is persisted.
+An event from the log can be removed only if it is processed, exported and a snapshot including the results of that event is persisted.
 It can happen that the event is not compacted because it is not exported due to some failures in the exporter such as the exporter is not available for a period or it is too slow that new events are produced much faster than it is exported.
 This results in increased disk usage and at some point the broker goes out of disk space.
 This leads to another problem that the broker cannot take snapshot because there is no space for the snapshot and as a result it cannot compact the logs leading to a non-recoverable state.

 To prevent the broker from reaching such a non-recoverable state, we have the following proposal.